araujocode/araujocode/README.md

 <p>
         I'm Bruno!
 A passionate IT student from Brazil.

-  - 🌱 I’m currently studying Systems Analysis and Development at UniFACENS
+  - 🌱 I’m currently studying Systems Analysis and Development at UniFACENS.

   - 🔭 I am looking for my first job opportunity.
 My dream is to one day work as a Back-End Software Engineer.